Clicky

 #7 Look for Local Scholarships

 Did you know that there are over $7.4 billion in private scholarships and fellowships just waiting for the intrepid student to win them?
-Sadly, the co-founder and president of the National Society of High School Scholars said that one of the biggest mistakes many students and their families make is their belief that they will never qualify for a scholarship, thus, they simply opt-out instead of even trying.
+Sadly, the co-founder and president of the National Society of High School Scholars said that one of the biggest mistakes many students and their families make is their belief that they will never qualify for a scholarship, thus, they simply opt out instead of even trying.
 But if you try to dig deeper, you can find enough scholarships and grants that can cover your entire college education.
 Even better, many of these opportunities are available on the local level!

 Admittedly, national scholarships are attractive because of their high-profile reputation and generous amounts.
 Examples include the Elk National Foundation Most Valuable Student Scholarship, the National Merit Scholarship, and The Gates Millennium Scholars Program.
 But these are more competitive and selective, which translates to lower chances of winning for an average student.